videochat-extension/videochat-extension/README.md

 * Open the clean site version by clicking on the extension icon.
 * Help you with advice if you accidentally got banned.
 * Convenient keyboard shortcuts for the most popular buttons.
+* Hotkey to switch between the active tab and the chat tab.

 ## Please note
 * This extension is intended for real users who come to chat without destructive / hostile intentions.